RWTH-EBC/ADDMo/01_Readme/Readme.txt

 Following lines: Only if additional attributes need to be set: The respective attributes, read the comments to understand which entries are valid.
 Empty lines separate the methods

-Check for the order of how the methods are executed, as each method´s input is the output of the method conducted before!
+Check for the order of how the methods are executed, as each method´s input is the output of the method conducted before

+P.s.
+1. The multithreading of the hyperopt package doesn`t work if called from the GUI.
+The corresponding warning message is only an information that multithreading is turned off, still the script works properly.
+If multi thread is desired it can be applied via the script without the GUI.